kwame-mintah/notes-md/personal-development/coding/00-algorithms.md

     return -1  # or None
 ```

-Alternatively, recursive binary search calls itself and always needs a stopping condition and the recursive function should start with the stopping condition, sometimes referred to as the base case.
+Alternatively, recursive binary search calls itself and needs a stopping condition and the recursive function should start with the stopping condition, sometimes referred to as the base case.

 Python example: